Exactly Hittable Interval Graphs: Introduction

 \subsection{Our results}

-\begin{enumerate} \item We begin our set of results with a simple extension to a well-known theorem by Harary that every graph $G$ is the intersection graph of some hypergraph $H$ \cite{Harary}. \begin{observation} Every simple undirected graph is the intersection graph of an exactly hittable hypergraph.
-Further, if $G$ is a connected chordal graph, then it is the intersection graph of an exactly hittable set of subtrees of a tree. \end{observation}
+\begin{enumerate} \item We begin our set of results with a simple extension to a well-known theorem by \cite{Harary} that every graph $G$ is the intersection graph of some hypergraph $H$. \begin{restatable} {observation}{ObsEH} Every simple undirected graph is the intersection graph of an exactly hittable hypergraph.
+Further, if $G$ is a chordal graph, then it is the intersection graph of an exactly hittable set of subtrees of a tree. \end{restatable}

 We present proof of this observation in Section \ref{lem:necFbIntGraph}.
-Further to this observation, we look at a subclass of chordal graphs namely interval graphs, which are intersection graphs of subpaths on a path.
-We ask if there is an exactly hittable intersection model for every interval graph, as in the case of arbitrary graphs and arbitrary chordal graphs.
+Further to this observation, we look at a subclass of chordal graphs, namely interval graphs, which are intersection graphs of subpaths on a path.
+We ask if there is an exactly hittable intersection model for every interval graph, where the intersection model consists of subpaths on a path.
 Interestingly, the answer is no.\\

 \item We introduce the class of \textit{Exactly Hittable Interval Graphs} ($\ehig$), which is the set of interval graphs that have an exactly hittable interval representation.
-We say that an interval graph is exactly hittable if and only if it has at least one exactly hittable interval representation.
+A given set of intervals defines a unique interval graph, but an interval graph can have many interval representations.
+We say that an interval graph is an exactly hittable interval graph if and only if it has at least one exactly hittable interval representation.

+\begin{definition}[Exactly Hittable Interval Graphs] The class of exactly hittable interval graphs is the class of interval graphs which are intersection graphs of intervals that have exact hitting sets. \end{definition}

 We present a forbidden structure characterization for $\ehig$.
 First, we define a family $\mathcal{F}$ of simple graphs as follows:

-\begin{definition} Let $\mathcal{F}$ be the set of an infinite family of interval graphs with the following structure: each graph has an induced path $P$ consisting of $k$ vertices, for some $k \geq 1$, and the open neighbourhood of $P$ contains an independent set of size at least $k+3$. \end{definition}
+\begin{definition} For each $k \geq 1$, $\mathcal{F}_k$ denotes the set of connected interval graphs whose vertex set can be partitioned into an induced path $P$ consisting of $k$ vertices and the open neighbourhood of $P$ (consisting of only those vertices which are not in $P$) which is an independent set of size $k+3$.
+Further, $\mathcal{F}$ is defined to be $\displaystyle \bigcup_{k \geq 1}\mathcal{F}_k$. \end{definition}